-One of my consistent go-to’s is Eukanuba Breed Specific German Shepherd Dry Dog Food.
+One of my consistent go-to’s is Royal Canin Adult Breed German Shepherd dry dog food.
 I feed my adult dogs this particular blend for a number of reasons.

-The blend is designed specifically with German Shepherds in mind, as it uses high-quality, animal-based nutrients to counter the extra stress put on the joints of GSDs and to help the development strong lean muscle to keep the breed in peak physical condition.
-A specialized fiber system helps your dog to optimally absorb and digest these nutrients as well.
+The blend is designed specifically with German Shepherds in mind, as it uses high-quality, animal-based nutrients to counter the extra stress put on the joints of GSDs and to help the development strong lean muscle to keep your dog in peak physical condition.

 German Shepherd Feeding Guide: Senior Years